Subjective and Objective Quality-of-Experience Evaluation Study for Live Video Streaming: Introduction

-In contrast to the well-established VoD and QoE industry, the research on live streaming QoE remains insufficient, primarily due to two key factors. \begin{itemize}[leftmargin=*] \item \textbf{Limited publicly available live video databases.} Current QoE databases like LIVE-NFLX and waterlooSQoE predominantly resemble VoD setups.
-Moreover, publicly available databases fail to accurately capture video stalling manifestations in live streaming scenarios where network issues often result in unexpected fluctuations in frame rate and frame skipping.
-These distortions as shown in Fig. \ref{fig-2}. \item \textbf{Unsatisfied qoe model mechanism.} Publicly available QoE models such as KSQI and GCNN-QoE heavily rely on statistical data (e.g., stallinging time and location, bitrate), which are challenging to obtain beforehand in real-life situations, thus rendering them unsuitable for real-time live broadcast scenarios. \end{itemize}
+However, limited network resources and fluctuations in client networks can lead to issues such as video quality degradation, stalling events, etc., ultimately reducing QoE~\cite{ref-2,live1, seufert2014survey} of end-users.
+Therefore, it is essential to study how these factors influence QoE, as it can optimize more effective streaming media transmission strategy to improve users' QoE~\cite{ref-3}.
+Existing QoE studies rely too much on the statistical information provided by the database, including the VQA indicators of the video, the occurrence time and duration of the stalling event, etc. Many QoE models directly use these statistics as model inputs.
+However, the distortion in live broadcast scenarios is unpredictable.
+This makes the existing QoE models unsuitable for real live broadcast scenarios.
+At the same time, the distortion contained in the existing QoE database is more inclined to the distortion in VoD video, which is not suitable for the distortion in real live broadcast scenes.

-To address this issue, we have developed an extensive and authentic live broadcasting database known as the Tao Live QoE Database.
-We collect live videos from the Tao Live APP and artificially induce stalling events by manipulating the presentation time stamp (\emph{PTS}) of the videos.
-It is important to note that our database encompasses various quality degradations commonly encountered in live broadcasts, including compression artifacts, stalling distortions, accelerated frame rates, and frame skipping.
-Furthermore, all videos in our database undergo rigorous subjective testing to obtain comprehensive retrospective QoE scores which are subsequently validated.
-Additionally, we introduce TAO-QoE, a pioneering deep learning-based approach capable of directly predicting QoE scores from video inputs without relying on supplementary statistics.
-This model performs feature extraction and fusion for assessing video presentation quality, quality switching dynamics, and occurrence of stalling events ultimately leading to retrospective QoE score predictions.
+In contrast to well-established VoD-based QoE studies, studies on live streaming QoE remain limited, primarily due to two key factors: \begin{itemize}[leftmargin=*] \item \textbf{Limited live streaming QoE databases.} Existing QoE databases, such as the LIVE-NFLX series~\cite{live1,live2} and the WaterlooSQoE series~\cite{waterloo1,waterloo2,waterloo3,waterloo4}, predominantly utilize VoD setups to introduce video degradations.
+As a result, they fail to capture video stalling manifestations in live streaming scenarios, where network issues often result in unexpected fluctuations in frame rate and frame skipping. \item \textbf{Unsatisfied QoE model mechanism.} Existing QoE models, such as KSQI~\cite{duanmu2019knowledge} and GCNN-QoE~\cite{GCNN-QoE}, rely heavily on statistical QoS features (\textit{e.g.}, stalling time and location, bitrate, etc.), which are challenging to obtain in advance in real-world scenarios, making them unsuitable for real-time live streaming.
+Moreover, these models do not validate their performance on live streaming specific distortions, raising doubts about their effectiveness in assessing the QoE of live video streaming. \end{itemize}